Happy New Year!! Hope you all had a wonderful, relaxing holiday break.

 Why I Like This Book:

-Disclosure: I received my copy of this book from the publisher Barefoot Books.
+Disclosure: I received a digital review copy of this book from the author.
 This review nevertheless reflects my own and honest opinion about the book.